 Accentuate the waist

-Belts are a great way to accentuate an hourglass figure.
+Belts are a great way to accentuate an hourglass figure and help you appear slimmer.
 A belt strategically placed at or even better, just above the waistline will suddenly define a more slick, female silhouette.
 Belts only need to be small – there is no need to use oversize belts when trying to look slimmer.